MultiX-Amsterdam/data-science-book-uva-2023/docs/syllabus.md

 ## Grading: Exams and Assignments

-Exam instructions and materials will all be in English.

 Your final grade is based only on exams (the mid-term exam is 40% weight, and the final exam is 60% weight).
 There is one resit for the course, which counts as 100% weight.
 According to the [UvA rule](https://www.uva.nl/en/about-the-uva/policy-and-regulations/rules-and-regulations/teaching/teaching.html#Model-regulations), the most recent grade will apply in the event of a resit regardless of the outcome.